-Over half of all Americans own a smartphone, 34% own a tablet, and Neomobile predicts that by 2017, two-thirds of the world’s mobile data traffic will be video.
+Over half of all Americans own a smartphone, 34% own a tablet, and Statista mentions that by the end of 2023, more than 222 million Americans are forecast to use a tablet.
 This presents marketers with a huge opportunity to start taking advantage of mobile video platforms like Instagram and Vine.

 So how can you start implementing Instagram and Vine into your marketing strategy?
 First, get to know the two platforms.
 Second, follow our tips and find inspiration from a few great examples.